ashish-nikalje/Concurrency-Patterns-Golang/fan-in-fan-out/README.md

 - **Fan-Out**: Multiple worker goroutines (workers) are started, each of which processes a subset of tasks concurrently.
 - **Fan-In**: After the workers process the tasks, their results are collected and processed in a single channel.

-## Concurrency Pattern Overview

-1. **Fan-Out**:
-   - A task queue is shared among multiple worker goroutines.
-Each worker pulls a task from the queue and processes it.
-2. **Fan-In**:
-   - The results from the workers are sent to a results channel.
-After all workers finish processing, the results channel is closed and the results are printed.

 ## Features
 - The worker pool dynamically scales based on the number of workers.
 - The tasks are evenly distributed among the workers.